kokas340/Portfolio/README.md

-Made with next.js and Tailwind
+Made with next.js and Tailwind css.